google-parfait/tensorflow-federated/README.md

 TFF enables developers to declaratively express federated computations, so they could be deployed to diverse runtime environments.
 Included with TFF is a single-machine simulation runtime for experiments.
-Please visit the tutorials and try it out yourself!
+Please visit the tutorials and try it out yourself!!!

 ## Installation